Family Tree & Branches

 In my opinion, Italian is the easiest language to learn.
 The pronunciation is very clear compared to French, and the grammar is slightly easier than Spanish.
 If you're interested in opera, cuisine, history, archaeology, or art then Italian is a good choice.

 The Germanic languages are spoken on every continent by about 450 million people.
 Most people speak English, but German, Dutch and even the Scandinavian languages remain spoken in former colonies all over the world.
-Afrikaans is actually a variety of Dutch spoken in South Africa, and Flemish is the form of Dutch spoken in Belgium.
-Faroese is spoken in the Faroes Islands, and Frisian (spoken in the Netherlands) is the language that is the most closely related to English.
-However, out of the five major languages in this branch, Dutch is closest to English.
+Afrikaans is actually a daughter language of Dutch spoken in South Africa, and Flemish is the form of Dutch spoken in Belgium.
+Faroese is spoken in the Faroes Islands, and Frisian (spoken in the Netherlands) is the language that is often said to be the most closely related to English.
+However, Scots is actually closest to English.

 One third of the vocabulary of the Germanic languages is not of Indo-European origin.
 The stress of words is primarily on the first syllable, and several vowel shifts separate the Germanic languages from other Indo-European languages.
 Originally, there were three numbers (singular, plural, dual), three genders (masculine, feminine, neuter), and four noun cases (nominative, accusative, dative, genitive) but these only remain in German (minus the dual) and Icelandic.
 Word order in German is less strict because of the cases, but it is also much more complicated because of the verb final position in subordinate clauses.
 Dutch has combined the three genders into common and neuter, common being the former masculine and feminine.
 English has no genders or noun cases except for changes among a few personal pronouns.
 As well as strong and weak verbs, there are also strong and weak adjectives that decline before nouns.